-Ronnie was far from his best but enjoyed quite a good slice of luck in winning his QF match against Nail Robertson.
+Ronnie was far from his best but enjoyed quite a good slice of luck in winning his QF match against Neil Robertson.
 Both players made an unusual number of mistakes when in the balls, especially after the MSI but both played some excellent shots as well.
 It was a bit of a bizarre match, but entertaining in its own way.

 Ronnie, whilst in the BBC studio after the match, said that this was the first day he felt OK physically, having been quite ill until yesterday.
 So we can assume he didn’t practice much.
-He was in good mood, probably not expecting to still be in the tournament considering his poor preparation.
+He was in a good mood, probably not expecting to still be in the tournament considering his poor preparation.

 Here is the match report on Worldsnooker: